joseajohnson/joplin-plugin-code-block-display/README.md

 - Optional line numbering displayed alongside each highlighted block.
 - One-click Copy button with visual feedback (Copied) and clipboard integration.
 - Language label inserted above highlighted blocks using `data-joplin-language` — useful for readers and for consistent styling.
+  - Code folding (collapse/expand) via a Fold button placed in the language title bar; the folded block is hidden but the label and buttons remain visible.
 - Configurable settings (theme, show/hide line numbers, show/hide copy button).
 - Updates rendered note view in response to changes to the Editor.